isso-comments/isso/docs/docs/configuration/server.rst

     :ref:`Appendum: Timedelta <appendum-timedelta>` for valid values.

 notify
-    Select notification backend for new comments.
-Currently, only SMTP is available.
+    Select notification backend(s) for new comments, separated by comma.
+    Available backends:

+    stdout :
+        Log to standard output.
+Default, if none selected.

+    smtp :
+        Send notifications via SMTP on new comments with activation (if moderated) and deletion links.

 .. _CORS: https://developer.mozilla.org/en/docs/HTTP/Access_control_CORS